Rhetoric Girls Boarding House

-Boarders register at 7:50am before breakfast, and tutor time or assemblies follow at 8:30am.
-Lessons run from 9:00am until 5:15pm, although girls often return to their rooms during the day to study if they are between classes, or call in to see the House Parent office for a chat.
-Supper follows, and then evening studies run from 7:30pm to 9:00pm.
-The boys can then have some free time until their curfew at 10:00pm and goodnights at 10:30pm.
+Rhetoric girls register at 8:20am after breakfast, and tutor time, congregational singing or assemblies follow at 8:30am.
+Lessons run from 9:00am until 5:15pm, although girls can return to their rooms during the day to study if they are between classes, or call in to see the House Parent office for a chat.
+Dinner takes place from 5:45pm to 7:00pm and then evening studies and extra-curricular activities run from 7:15pm to 8:45pm.
+The girls can then have some free time until their curfew at 10:15pm and goodnights at 10:45pm.

 Evenings & weekends

 In the evening some girls like to socialise in the Higher Line (Sixth Form) Coffee Room, whereas others will watch a movie or listen to music with friends in the boarding area.
 At weekends, some like to go on an organised trip, or spend their time studying or relaxing.
-Girls are encouraged to do what they need to or want to, depending on how they feel, and whether exam season is looming.
+Girls are encouraged to fulfil their needs and take care of themselves depending on the circumstances, and whether exam season is looming.
 Free time is invariably spent with friends, either relaxing or working together.
 Some like to cook food for themselves and their friends, whilst other might go for a run or use the onsite gym.
 Boarders in Rhetoric have the opportunity to go into the local village on Saturday afternoons or into the local town of Clitheroe, which many enjoy.

 Mr Edward Allanson